 Prerequisite(s): Junior standing in the Communication Sciences and Disorders minor; minimum cumulative grade point average of 3.0 in the minor

 CSD 430 Neurological Bases of Communication (3 credits)

-Covers basic neurological aspects of the anatomy and physiology of speech and hearing development.
-Explores neuroanatomy, cellular physiology, and critical organization of the nervous system responsible for the development and use of verbal and non-verbal language in humans.
+Covers basic neurological aspects of the anatomy and physiology of speech, language, swallowing, and hearing development.
+Explores neuroanatomy, cellular physiology, and critical organization of the nervous system.